• Proposed

 Geographic range

-Cantharellus amethysteus is a well-known species of Europe (I. Olariaga Ibarguren in litt.
-2022), which is widespread from the Mediterranean to Scandinavia (First Nature 2024, GBIF 2024).
+Cantharellus amethysteus is a well-known species of Europe (I. Olariaga Ibarguren pers. comm.
+2022) and into Türkiye (Solak and Türkoğlu 2022), which is widespread from the Mediterranean to Scandinavia (First Nature 2024, GBIF 2024).
+Not all areas of the Mediterranean region have readily available georeferenced locality data, and so are not mapped here.
 While there are records of this species in North America (e.g. see GBIF 2024), it is not known if these are conspecific with C. amethysteus (First Nature 2024) and discussion around specimens from the west of North America that were queried as potentially being close to C. amethysteus has suggested that they would not represent this species (see Redhead et al. 1997).
 Thus, North American records have been excluded from this assessment.

 Population and Trends